 I try to find silhouettes that don't follow standard shapes, which verge on the cliché.
-For instance, it's common to see creatures with hulking shoulders with small heads.
+For instance, it's common to see creatures with hulking shoulders and small heads.
 There's nothing wrong with that; however, I'm aiming for a non-traditional design.

-Number 21 intrigues me, specifically because I never intended for my creature to look like fungus.
+Thumbnail number 21 intrigues me, specifically because I never intended for my creature to look like fungus.
 The silhouette is working because we have a familiar shape while it still looks unexpected.

 Whenever I sketch creatures, I try to ensure there's a uniqueness with a touch of familiarity.
 But I'll go into more detail about familiarity in a later tip.
 With this thumbnail, I explore plant shapes and try to imagine how this creature will move and eat.
 Let's see what the third choice brings.

-05. Real-world insects combined
+05. Combine real-world insects

 One of the most enjoyable stages in the creature design process is head exploration.
 Here, I'm exploring the first round of head designs.
 I know that I want something insect-like and creepy.

 So, I begin looking at references of Earth insects and arachnids.
 Whenever you're stuck and don't know where to go next in the design process, just take a good look at real-world animals.
 They offer all of the answers and give you clarity when coming up with new designs.

 It's important not to limit yourself when exploring with thumbnails.
 So I'm doing a second round of head studies just so I have a good number of ideas.
 It's easy to get carried away with random shapes and not-so-believable features.